shwetakatti98/Lip-Reading/README.md

 ## 3. Novelty & Rationale

 In this project, our focus is on the challenges encountered in a lip reading task, especially those concerning dataset and feature extraction.
 Existing surveys have only reviewed a few topics and mainly focus on the comparison of various methods and their performance on a specific dataset for a specific task.
 This project aims to review the various datasets available for each of the current widely used models.
 For selecting our models and datasets we conducted a literature survey to shortlist the primary architectures that can be chosen for the detection.
+Novelty of the project includes -
+- We test our choice of models on the same test dataset, in our case the LRW dataset.
+- We find the Error Rates for evaluating and comparing the models.

 ## 4. Potential Impact